Belami02/LifelinesS25/README.md

 - Drafted a private chat interface showcasing chat with AI integration (currently not fully functional).
 - Ensured the platform is mobile responsive.

+## Demo (MVP)

+You can check the 4-minute demo of the current functionality at the following URL: [Watch the demo](https://www.youtube.com/watch?v=yAy-UUYEOLA)

+# Tech Side (Final)

+From MVP through Final we added following functionalities:

+- Added database models for communities, image uploads, and details.
+- Introduced a settings page to update user details, including profile images.
+- Created communities under posts:
+  - Users can now join, leave, add, and remove communities.
+  - Community membership is visible to all users.
+  - Integrated maps and image galleries within each post.
+- Enhanced the private chat interface with fully functional AI integration.
+- Currently working on updating the image gallery and map pins from the database.

+# Demo (Final)

+You can check the 1-minute demo of the current functionality at the following URL: [Watch the demo](https://youtu.be/rmGD_IhsRmc)

 ## Existing Pages:

 - `/`: Home page